-This decade, we have seen rapid expansion in the number of regulatory market-based environmental programs in North America.
+This decade, we have seen rapid change in the number and complexity of regulatory market-based environmental programs in North America.
 Our team provides a unique combination of policy and industry expertise, financial experience and scientific training to help clients operating under these policies achieve optimal outcomes, We take a long-term view and advocate for effective yet viable environmental policies.

 – Derek Six, Chief Business Officer